robotattackorg/robot-detect/README.md

 Dependencies
 ============

-This script needs Python3 and the gmpy2 library.
+This script needs Python 3, the gmpy2 and the cryptography library.

 License
 =======